THE JOURNAL

 A cushioned midsole makes the shoe more comfortable and enhances its lifespan, too.
 It also serves as extra support for runners who suffer with weaker joints.
 It’s typically designed to absorb and distribute shock across the foot and body during each stride, providing a responsive and relieving feeling underfoot.

 The first time I wore a pair of carbon-plated shoes, I set a new 5km personal best by more than two minutes.
 Now, I’m not saying carbon shoes will see everyone hit a new record, but having that extra boost on race day certainly makes a difference.
-In layman’s terms, without getting too techy, the inclusion of a carbon plate allows the wearer to run faster for longer, taking away some of the stress by way of a performance-enhancing plate.
+Without getting too nerdy, the inclusion of a carbon plate allows the wearer to run faster for longer, taking away some of the stress of impact.
 Be warned, though: wearing carbon shoes too much has been linked to injuries among runners, so save them for special occasions.

 Minimalist